NSB Logo Jesse Wente Jesse Wente

 Well known as a film critic and broadcaster in Toronto and across Canada, Jesse was the first nationally syndicated Indigenous columnist for the CBC, covering film and pop culture for 20 local CBC Radio programs.
 He has also been a regular guest on CBC Newsworld’s News Morning and Weekend Edition, as well as Q.

 Jesse is Ojibwe, and his family comes from Chicago and the Serpent River First Nation in Ontario.
 Jesse is Chair of the board of directors for the Canada Council for the Arts.
-He is also working on his first book for Penguin Random House Canada and is co-producing his first film, a screen adaptation of Thomas King’s best-selling book, The Inconvenient Indian.

 His experience also includes that of being named the first Executive Director of the Indigenous Screen Office.
 He is an advocate for Aboriginal Arts, most notably on screen.
 He draws attention to the imagery used by Hollywood in portrayals of indigenous peoples and stresses the need for a culture to have influence on their own depiction.
 His pieces on The Revenant, Beyonce and sports mascots were among the most shared on CBC.ca.